 This potato salad recipe makeover is a winner.
 A serving of your typical, mayo-based potato salad has 358 calories and 20 grams of fat, according to the USDA.
-This dish not only reduces the number of calories by 60 percent, but it also manages to bump up the nutritional offerings by adding in lacinato kale.
+This dish not only reduces the number of calories by 60 percent, but it also manages to bump up the nutritional offerings by adding in kale.

 Get the Roasted Potato Salad With Kale and Grainy Mustard recipe and nutrition info here.